bagisto/bagisto-docs/src/ai/webmcp.md

 WebMCP tools, so a browser agent can search the catalog, open a product, manage the wishlist and reach the cart or checkout on a shopper's behalf without scraping the page.

-The feature is part of the `Shop` package on Bagisto 2.4 and the current development version.
+The feature is part of the `Shop` package on Bagisto 2.4 and 2.5.
 It needs no configuration and is inert in a browser without the API.
+It is the agentic side of Bagisto's AI: the generative side, content produced by a model, is [Generative AI (Magic AI)](./magic-ai.md).

 ## What is declared